kool-dev/kool/docs/1-Getting-Started/2-Starting-new-project.md

 Once `kool run setup` finishes, you should be able to access your site at [http://localhost](http://localhost).

-> Now, you can also connect to your database container using `kool run mysql` or `kool run psql`.
+> Now, you can easily start a new SQL shell inside your Docker database container using `kool run mysql` or `kool run psql`.
 W00t!

 ### Staying kool